Scale your business with our modular plugins.

 change site language

-Make sure you update the translations regularly to keep your store updated using the Update Translations button.
+Regularly update your translations to keep your store current using the Update Translations button.

 update translations